Established in 1999 Sam Cox Landscape is a design and construction practice based in Melbourne, Australia.

 Our work in the natural style is based on the integration of design and construction.
 Since Sam’s beginnings with Gordon Ford, the expectation of designing with drawn plans has become the norm.
 While concept designs are an important, if not necessary, part of our process, we maintain that two-dimensional documents are no substitute for our team’s sympathetically applied techniques throughout the construction process.
 We work with our clients on the proviso that we design and build all our landscapes.

-• We assess your project in reference to design considerations, location, and timeframe expectations.
+- We consider your enquiry in reference to design intent, scope, location and timeframe expectations.

-• Onsite consultation with Sam to walk through, discuss design and consider budget limitations.
+- Onsite consultation with Sam to walk through and discuss design elements and budget limitations.

 Design fees are incorporated into the overall project budget.
 Our agreement with you is that all design documentation remains the property of Sam Cox Landscape until the completion of the project.